Blue Knob State Park

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

 Blue Knob State Park is named for the majestic dome-shaped mountain.
-At 3,146 feet above sea level, Blue Knob is the second highest mountain in Pennsylvania; 67 feet less than Mount Davis in Somerset County.
+At 3,146 feet above sea level, Blue Knob is the second highest mountain in Pennsylvania, only 67 feet less than Mount Davis in Somerset County.
 Situated on a spur of the Allegheny Front and overlooking the scenic Ridge and Valley Province to the east, Blue Knob has spectacular views.
 Unique photographic opportunities are available during low humidity weather and with changes of season.

 A northeastern view from the second highest point in Pennsylvania can be seen at the Expressway Chairlift on leased park lands operated by the ski resort.